 Global Health Obstetrics and Gynecology Fellowship

-Applications are now being accepted for the Global Health Obstetrics and Gynecology Fellowship for the July 2020 program start.
+Applications are accepted each fall for the Global Health Obstetrics and Gynecology Fellowship.
 (See application process for details.)

 Global Health Fellows in Obstetrics and Gynecology (Ob/Gyn) will extend their training by 24 months to gain specific global health core competencies.
 This extended fellowship includes nine months of Master of Science in Global Health (MSc-GH) course work and a total of twelve months providing clinical care and conducting mentored research at a Duke University international partner site.
 Ob/Gyn Global Health Fellows may be eligible for dual appointment as faculty during their global health training, allowing them to integrate into the Duke Ob/Gyn Department.

 Eligible applicants will have completed ACGME requirements for Ob/Gyn and will be board eligible prior to participating in the Global Health Fellowship Pathway.
 Ob/Gyn residents who have successfully completed PGY3 (of a four year training program) are eligible to apply, with the approval of their Program Director.
 Internal and external candidates are encouraged to apply during the Fall of PGY4.
 In addition to a biweekly journal club, there will be ample opportunity to access special events and lectures throughout the training program.